-Recently I completed an arc flash engineering study (a.k.a. an arc flash risk assessment) and then labeled the electrical equipment.
+Recently I completed an arc flash engineering study (part of an arc flash risk assessment) and then labeled the electrical equipment.
 I was asked by the electrical engineer at the plant as to whether the arc flash engineering study was based on NFPA 70E® – 2015 Standard for Electrical Safety in the Workplace or the recently published NFPA 70E® – 2018.
 My reply was, “Neither – it is based on the IEEE 1584™ IEEE Guide for Performing Arc-Flash Hazard Calculations.”
 Unhappy with my response, the engineer pushed for an answer, prompting me to ask him what the point of his question was.

 It turned out that the company followed the NFPA 70E® – 2015 arc rated PPE guidelines based on Table 130.7(C)(16) Personal Protective Equipment (PPE).
 According to the plant engineer, following the requirements of Category 1 did not warrant the use of a balaclava.
 The engineer was referring to a label on a panel that stated that the Incident Energy was 3.6 cal/cm2 at 18 inches, and it had an arc flash boundary of 35 inches requiring a minimum 4cal/cm2 arc rated clothing rated PPE.